rjorton/minion_genotyper_recombination/README.md

 GenoN (recombinant genotype number from 1 to N),
 Code (the recombinant genotype code),
 SeqName (the sequence/read name).
-The file is sorted so that the most abundant recombinant genotypes ae first in the file.
+The file is sorted so that the most abundant recombinant genotypes are first in the file.

 ---
     N	GenoN	Code	SeqName